Current AirScout versions (V1.3.x.x) - Frequently Asked Questions

 I am living outside Europe.
 Can I use this software the same way like European users do?

 Yes.
-But you have to take some precautions.
-The default software distribution package contains settings and elevation data for Central European users.
+The default software distribution package shows settings for Central European users.

 I do'nt speak English very well.
 Is it possible to include other language packs?